Yusei Kikuchi can’t find the plate, but Astros find his pitches in 11-2 drubbing of Mariners

 “No problems physically,” Kikuchi said through interpreter Kevin Ando.
 “I just couldn’t get into a rhythm.”

-While all pitchers deal with outings where their stuff, velocity or command is below normal, the unpredictably displayed by Kikuchi since he signed as a free agent before the 2019 season has been maddening for the Mariners.
+While all pitchers deal with outings where their stuff, velocity or command is below normal, the unpredictable outings displayed by Kikuchi since he signed as a free agent before the 2019 season has been maddening for the Mariners.
 The only sort of consistency he’s displayed is a 15-start stretch from the start of this season to July 1.

 Since then, he’s made 11 starts, posting a 1-5 record and a 6.32 ERA.
 He’s pitched only 52 2/3 innings in those 11 outings with only three starts of six innings or more.
 During that time, opposing hitters have a .293/.380/.553 slash line with 11 homers.